p2pu/course-in-a-box/modules/week-4/_posts/2017-01-07-ViewingOthersWork.md

 There are a number of additional resources that you should start to take advantage of, in addition to your classmates and instructors.

-#### stackoverflow.com

-[stackoverflow.com](http://stackoverflow.com) is a community forum for developers to search for solutions to problems.
-With where you are as students, almost any problem you  are having has likely already been had by someone else.
-There is a search bar in the top right of their site, use this to look for similar problems and the answers the community came up with.

-This is a great place to start when looking for solutions to problems.

-If you decide to post a question, make sure it is one that has not been asked before.
-This is a courtesy  to the community, and not following this simple rule will result in negative responses.

-Also, if you do decide to post, known that you will get some mean/negative responses.
-Not everyone is a great person.

 # Snooping on Others Source Code

-Another invaluable resource for web developers is the ability to look at the code for websites you visit.
+One invaluable resource for web developers is the ability to look at the code for websites you visit.
 Browsers get code from servers, which means you can look at this code to try and inspect how someone else might have solved a problem.

 ### Inspecting code in Safari